fastverse/fastverse/README.md

 - **roll**: Very fast rolling and expanding window functions for vectors and matrices (3 dependencies).

   *Notes*: *xts*/*zoo* objects are preserved by *roll* functions and by *collapse*'s time series and data transformation functions^[*collapse* functions can also handle irregular time series, but this requires passing an integer time variable to the `t` argument which has consecutive integer steps for regular parts of the time series and non-consecutive integers for the irregular parts.].
-As *xts*/*zoo* objects are matrices, all *matrixStats* functions apply to them as well.
-Finally, *xts* objects can easily be converted to and from *data.table*.
+As *xts*/*zoo* objects are matrices, all *matrixStats* functions apply to them as well. *xts* objects can also easily be converted to and from *data.table*.

 <!-- Passing the `xts::index()` coerced to integer to the `t` argument of *collapse*'s `flag`, `fdiff` and `fgrowth` further allows exact time-based computations on irregularly spaced time series, which is not supported by *xts*'s built-in functions. -->